FSH Internship Faculty & Training Committee Members

 J. Edd Bucklew, Ph.D.
 (University of Missouri-Kansas, 1987)

-Dr. Bucklew is Program Coordinator of the Psychiatric Rehabilitation Program in Biggs Forensic Center.
+Dr. Bucklew is a Licensed Psychologist on the Sexual Offender and Rehabilitation Treatment Services (SORTS) program located in Fulton State Hospital’s high security unit.
 His clinical and research interests include program development and program evaluation; the treatment of seriously mentally ill clients and dual diagnosis adults in correctional and forensic settings; and motivational interviewing.